4ISC-The-Servitors/printy-bjsantiago/README.md

 - improved auth page validations on forms
 - inserted municipalities to provinces that dont have cities
 - added UI for confirm email page
+- added warning messages if user tries to send test/uploads not being accepted in chat flow

 ### 2025-11-10-Andeng